 dnf install curl unzip -y

-Next, install the Node.js package with the following command:
+Next, install the Node.js by running the following command:

 dnf install nodejs -y